dmbarbour/glas/docs/GlasDesign.md

 Glas represents data using finite, immutable binary trees.
 Instances of data without context are called values.
 A relatively naive encoding:

         type Tree = ((1 + Tree) * (1 + Tree))
-        // tree is pair of optional trees
+            a binary tree is pair of optional binary trees

 A binary tree can easily represent a pair `(a, b)` or either type `(Left a | Right b)`.
 However, glas systems favor labeled data because labels are more meaningful and extensible.
 Labels are encoded into a *path* through a tree, favoring null-terminated UTF-8.
 For example, label 'data' would be encoded into the path `01100100 01100001 01110100 01100001 00000000` where '0' and '1' respectively represent following the left or right branch.
 A record such as `(height:180, weight:200)` may have many such paths with shared prefixes, forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
 A variant would have exactly one label.